What is the Storage Area Network (SAN)?

 - High-Speed Network: The switch and cables are based on fiber optics.
 This brings tremendous speed while access data.
 A computing device has the impression that data is locally present.

-- Failover – When a server fails other sever in SAN start processing the data requests.
+- Failover – When a server fails another server in SAN start processing the data requests.
 It does automatic rerouting to the backup storage.

 - Scaling – Any time more storage devices can be added to the SAN if applications require more capacity.

-- Security – There can be user-based access for the storage so that only allowed person can access.
+- Security – There can be user-based access for the storage so that only allowed person can access it.

 Disadvantages of SAN: